shellx

 shellx plugins installed List installed plugin packages

-shellx plugins uninstall <plugin_name> Uninstall specified plugins package
+shellx plugins uninstall <name> Uninstall the specified plugin package

-shellx plugins reload Reloads plugins into current session
+shellx plugins reload Reload plugins into current session

 Note: All CLI commands under the hood calls to a shellx shell function in the form of shellx::<namespace>::<function> <parameters>.
 Below in this documentation you will find some internal library functions that can be used, and can be translated of invoked using this cli even if it’s not documented in this help.
 You just need to follow this convention, as example: